Cosmopolitan Democratic Party: Ideology

-According to the Founder of Party, Yarow Sharif Aden, the Constitution of Party is based on the values of liberalism, every Somali should be counted as and valued as a citizen of the country and should have equal opportunities in every aspect of the society, and every individual’s right should be protected and must not be sacrificed in favour of a group.
+According to the Founder of Party, Yarow Sharif Aden, the Constitution of Party is based on the values of liberalism, every Somali should be counted as and valued as a citizen of the country and should have equal opportunities in every aspect of the society, and every individual's right should be protected and must not be sacrificed in favour of a group.

 Party objectives

 The main goal of the party is to give left behind communities a viable political voice, advocating for equal opportunity, economic inclusivity, education opportunities for the youth and homestead resettlement, and to unite Somalis for a better future.

 The party endeavor to encourage policies that promote inclusivity, citizenship based society, progressive human development and where necessary implement affirmative action to allow temporary measures in order to compensate for the damages caused by 4.5 system inequalities.
 The party also will endeavor to encourage constituencies to elect their own party representative for real democracy to take root.
-It means that constituents won't be allowed to elect their representatives on the based of their clan affiliation, religion or race.
+It means that constituents won't be allowed to elect their representatives on the based on their clan affiliation, religion or race.